SatishMiral/BookMania/README.md

 - **View Collection**: Users can view all books in their collection.
 - **Delete Book**: Users can remove books from their collection.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## Acknowledgments

 - [Google Books API](https://developers.google.com/books/docs/v1/getting-started)